-Tucked away on the Kingsland Basin offshoot of the Regent’s Canal, Toconoco Café offers Japanese snacks — egg miso rice balls, black sesame and salted cherry blossom shortbread — and boasts the only houjicha latte in London, a low-caffeine green tea twist on the standard.
+Family-friendly lunch spots can be tricky in Haggerston, still more Dual-Income-No-Kids territory.
+But tucked away on the Kingsland Basin offshoot of the Regent’s Canal, kid-friendly Toconoco Café offers Japanese snacks — egg miso rice balls, black sesame and salted cherry blossom shortbread — and boasts the only houjicha latte in London, a low-caffeine green tea twist on the standard.

 And Stop Fix at Shed London sells salt beef sandwiches and St John doughnuts from a window hatch opposite Haggerston Overground station – ideal distance from Stonebridge Gardens for picking up a coffee and Reuben for a park lunch.

 Gastropubs, pubs and bars

 Haggerston locals are spoiled for choice when it comes to pubs, most of them with craft beer on tap, decent wine lists and food to rival the best restaurants in Hackney.
 The Talbot (109 Mortimer Road, N1 4JY) is one of those, turning out British pub classics in their burnished wooden ground-floor by winter — or by summer, on the wide sun-terrace skirting two sides of the pub's first floor.